DataDog/integrations-extras/postman/README.md

 ### Events

 An event is generated each time a monitor runs in Postman.
-The severity of the event is "Low" if all the tests in the Postman Monitor pass and Normal in case a few of them fail or if there is error in execution of any  event.
+The severity of the event is "Low" if all the tests in the Postman Monitor pass and "Normal" if some of them fail, or if there is an error in execution of any event.

 ## Troubleshooting